planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

     To preview these layers, select OpenLayers in the select box next to a layer and click Go.
 Alternately, you can use the standard Layer Preview.
-As you view the layers, you’ll see that the Layer Importer has generated unique styles for each layer, instead of reusing default GeoServer styles.
+As you view the layers, you'll see that the Layer Importer has generated unique styles for each layer, instead of reusing default GeoServer styles.

 All of our layers are now loaded into GeoServer.